Frequently Asked Questions

 What level of riding skills should I have for your rides?

-Our rides are suitable for intermediate to advanced riders.
-However, this is not always set in stone.
-On some rides, we have had less experienced riders who did amazingly well and very experienced riders who found it hard to adapt to a different riding style.
-What is important is that participants feel confident on a forward-going horse and that they are in control at all paces in the open countryside; that they can ride with a straight, deep and balanced seat (flexible in the hips) and that they are able and willing to ride and control a horse with subtle riding aids.
-No yanking on the reins but riding from your seat, always with soft, gentle guiding hands.
+Our rides are suitable for intermediate to advanced riders, though this can vary depending on the individual.
+We've had less experienced riders who performed exceptionally well, and highly experienced riders who found it challenging to adapt to a different riding style.
+What's most important is that participants feel confident riding a forward-moving horse and are in control at all paces in the open countryside.
+Riders should be able to maintain a straight, deep, and balanced seat (with flexibility in the hips) and should be comfortable using subtle riding aids to guide the horse—no pulling on the reins, but rather riding from your seat with soft, gentle hands.

-Contact us if you are not sure about your riding level - we are happy to arrange some private riding lessons before the ride to boost your confidence.
+If you're unsure about your riding level, feel free to contact us.
+We're happy to arrange private riding lessons before your ride to help boost your confidence.

 How big are the groups on your rides?